broadinstitute/adapt/README.md

 Note that higher values can significantly increase runtime.
 (Default: 10.)

+Below are some additional arguments when INPUT-TYPE is `auto-from-{file,args}`:

+* `--mafft-path MAFFT_PATH`: Use the [MAFFT](https://mafft.cbrc.jp/alignment/software/) executable at MAFFT_PATH for generating alignments.
+* `--prep-memoize-dir PREP_MEMOIZE_DIR`: Memoize alignments and statistics on these alignments in PREP_MEMOIZE_DIR.
+If not set (default), do not memoize this information.
+If repeatedly re-running on the same taxonomies, using this can significantly improve runtime.
+* `--prep-influenza`: If set, use NCBI's influenza database for fetching data.
+This must be specified if design is for influenza A/B/C viruses.
+* `--sample-seqs SAMPLE_SEQS`: Randomly sample SAMPLE_SEQS accessions with replacement from each taxonomy, and move forward with the design using this sample.
+This can be useful for measuring various properties of the design.
+* `--cluster-threshold CLUSTER_THRESHOLD`: Use CLUSTER_THRESHOLD as the maximum inter-cluster distance when clustering sequences prior to alignment.
+The distance is average nucleotide dissimilarity (1-ANI); higher values result in fewer clusters.
+* `--use-accessions USE_ACCESSIONS`: Use the specified accessions, in a file at the path USE_ACCESSIONS, for generating input.
+This is performed instead of fetching neighbors from NCBI.
+See `design.py [SEARCH-TYPE] auto-from-{file,args} --help` for details on the format of the file.

 ## Output

 The files output by CATCH-dx are TSV files, but vary in format depending on SEARCH-TYPE and INPUT-TYPE.